sourcegraph/handbook/content/departments/cloud/technical-docs/trial_mi.md

 ## Request Trial Managed Instance

-[Requesting Trial Managed Instance](../index.md#managed-instance-requests) process is similar to production once, with 2 differences:
+[Requesting Trial Managed Instance](../index.md#managed-instance-requests) process is similar to production one, with 2 differences:

-- in New Managed Instance Template CE explicitly sign trial via `Is trial/PoC instance? true`
+- in New Managed Instance Template CE explicitly mark trial via `Is trial/PoC instance? true`
-- CE adds Github label `cloud-trial` to New Managed Instance Github issue When New Trial Managed Instance is requested and `cloud-trial` Github label is added, [Cloud Team]() is notified and will create Trial Managed Instances under [New Trial Create Request SLA]()
+- CE adds Github label `cloud-trial` to New Managed Instance Github issue When New Trial Managed Instance is requested and `cloud-trial` Github label is added, [Cloud Team](../../cloud/index.md#team) is notified and will create Trial Managed Instances under [New Trial Create Request SLA](#new-trial-managed-instance-create-sla)

 ## New Trial Managed Instance create SLA

-SLA for create new Trial Managed Instances is XX hours inside [Cloud Team]() operating hours - from XX-YY UTC.
+SLA for create new Trial Managed Instances is 1 hour within [Cloud Team](../../cloud/index.md#team) office hours - Monday to Friday - 7:00 AM GMT - 10:00 PM GMT.
-If request is creatd outside of operating hours, new Trial Instance will be created under SLA in first working day following request day.
+If request is creatd outside of [Cloud Team](../../cloud/index.md#team) office hours, new Trial Instance SLA is 1 business day.

 ## Architecture